dfds/dojo/workshops/git-github-deep-dive/katas/4/kata/README.md

 ```
 echo HelloFile > text2.txt
+git add .
-git commit -a -m "Adding a file to our-new-branch branch"
+git commit -m "Adding a file to our-new-branch branch"
 ```

-### 6. Verify that "our-new-branch" has diverged from "main"
+### 6. Verify that "our-new-branch" has diverged from "master"
-We can use the `git status` command to verify that `our-new-branch` is now ahead of `main`:
+We can use the `git status` command to verify that `our-new-branch` is now ahead of `master`:

 ```
 git status
 ```

-### 7. Merge changes from "our-new-branch" to "main"
+### 7. Merge changes from "our-new-branch" to "master"
-Finally we can proceed to merge our changes from `our-new-branch` to `main`:
+Finally we can proceed to merge our changes from `our-new-branch` to `master`:

 ```
-git checkout main
+git checkout master
 git merge our-new-branch
 ```